Stawamus Chief (The Chief)

-The trails lead to peak 2 and peak 3 are very technical.
-At the start, you will climb some steep stairs, both wooden and rock.
-The trails are non stop ascending except the first 200 meters from the trail head.
-Before you reach peak 2, you have to use a few chains to pull yourself up from some boulders.
+The trail leading to peak 2 and peak 3 is very technical.
+At the start, you will climb some steep stairs, both wooden and rocky.
+The trail involves non-stop ascending, except for the first 200 meters from the trail head.
+Before reaching peak 2, you have to use a few chains to pull yourself up from some boulders.
 After that, you need to climb a ladder.
 Gloves are a must, not only for pulling the chains, but also for navigating the sharp boulders.
-On peak 2, you will have beautiful views of mountains, like sky pilot and the co-pilot, surrounding the chief, Howe sound, and the first peak.
+On peak 2, you will have beautiful views of mountains, like sky pilot and the co-pilot, which surrounding the chief, Howe sound, and the first peak.

 The trail that connects peak 2 and peak 3 is interesting.
 There is a valley called “The Saddle” between peak 2 and peak 3.
 The valley is between the peaks.
 The sun can’t shine on it in Mid April which was when I did the hike.
 Because of lack of sunshine, there was still a little bit of snow and ice on the trail which makes it very slippery.
 In that valley, there is a beautiful view, which is easily missed, where you can see Mount Garibaldi from an opening between 2 boulders.

 Hiking to peak 3 is not as technical as climbing peak 2.
 There are no chains nor ladders.
 However it’s a bigger boulder than peak 2 and there are no clear markers (for obvious reason because it’s not easy to mark the trail on a giant rock).
 On peak 3, other than the views that you can see from peak, you can also see both peak 1 and peak 2.